 Peer-to-peer recognition: what not to do

-The #1 question we get from users, press, and social media is some variant of “What stops people from giving bonuses to their friends and vice-versa?”
+The #1 question Bonusly receives from users, press, and social media is some variation of “What stops people from giving bonuses to their friends and vice-versa?”

 The GSA created an awards system where executives could give each other peer bonuses.
 Sounds good in theory, but the system was flawed in at least one key way: it was completely opaque.
 No one could see or review the bonuses that were being given, besides the giver and receiver.

-Under the system, “many bonuses and cash awards were not properly vetted and were made for questionable reasons”.
-And the practice went on for over two years before it was stopped.
+Under the system, as the article reads “many bonuses and cash awards were not properly vetted and were made for questionable reasons."
+The practice went on for over two years before it was stopped.

-Had the GSA implemented a system where all bonus activity is completely transparent, then such abuses would have been phenomenally difficult, if not impossible.
-Transparency is a powerful anti-corruption force, so much so that the worlds leading anti-corruption organization is called Transparency International.
+Had the GSA implemented a system where all bonus activity was completely transparent, then such abuses would have been phenomenally difficult, if not impossible.
+Transparency is a powerful anti-corruption force, so much so that the world's leading anti-corruption organization is called Transparency International.